 Getting started: Several certification options exist for networks and systems, like the CompTIA Server+ or the Cisco Certified Network Associate (CCNA).
 Otherwise, you can start as a generalist on the IT help desk and work your way into one of these specialities.

-Software developers create computer programs that are used to accomplish any number of tasks—your internet browser, music streaming service, and online video conference app are all examples of software.
+Software developers, or software engineers, create computer programs that are used to accomplish any number of tasks—your internet browser, music streaming service, and online video conference app are all examples of software.
 Software development can open paths into a variety of different industries, including finance, video game development, and tech.

 Salary: Software developers earned a median salary of $110,140 in 2020 .